QubitProducts/qubit-cli/README.md

 - bypass qubit's remote build queue

 remote syncing
+- create new experiences with a single command
 - scaffold your local project from existing experiences in the platform
 - control when to push your changes up or pull down the latest remote changes
 - develop your experience locally and choose when to share it